Top 10 Shade Garden Plants for the Pacific Northwest

 Bleeding heart (Dicentra spectabilis) are elegant spring bloomers in their own right, but the golden-leaved ‘Gold Heart’ is my very favorite.
 The stunning yellow foliage is outstanding and glows above the sweet, rose-pink, heart-shaped flowers that appear in mid-spring.
 This herbaceous perennial dies to the ground in the fall and then returns again in spring.

 The white-flowered Pacific trillium (Trillium ovatum) is a western native and a superb woodland plant.
 The plant appears in early spring and flowers in late March.
 The stem is topped with a whorl of three leaves and in the center is a stalk of usually white flowers.
 By summer, the foliage will disappear until the next spring season.
 Trillium plants do not like to be disturbed so plant them an area where they can be left alone.

 #4 May Apple

-Another great spring ephemeral that makes a big statement in the early shade garden, the May apple (Podophllum peltatum) is grown for its unusual parasol-like leaves.
+Another great spring ephemeral that makes a big statement in the early shade garden, the May apple (Podophyllum peltatum) is grown for its unusual parasol-like leaves.
 The foliage color varies depending on the cultivar, as leaves can be solid green or patterned with shades of brown.
 The flowers are not readily visible as they appear under the large leaves.
-The elegant hybrid Podophllum ‘Spotty Dotty’ has particularly striking foliage of palest greenish yellow spotted with reddish brown.
+The elegant hybrid Podophyllum ‘Spotty Dotty’ has particularly striking foliage of palest greenish yellow spotted with reddish brown.